 - Essentials to bring: adequate food and drinking water, equipment for treating water, rubbish bags, insect repellent, screened tents or mosquito nets, a fuel stove and adequate fuel and spare parts for your vehicle.
 Read more about before you visit.

-- Bookings: book online, over-the-counter, at a self-service kiosk or by phone prior to arrival.
+- Bookings: book online, or by phone prior to arrival.
 Camp sites are very popular during peak periods.
 Campers should plan their visit and obtain an e-permit well in advance.

 - Mobile phone coverage: not available.